mjamesd/mjamesd/README.md

 # Mark Drummond, ✨Software Engineer and Full Stack Web Developer✨

 ## Current Role: Software Engineer
 I am a Software Engineer for the CASCADIA Study at the University of Washington.
 I supplement REDCap functionality with PHP code through its API to ensure a smooth and sane digital experience of participants in clinical trials and research studies as well as data analysts and principal investigators.
 I maintain and update study participant and specimen tracking dashboards.
 I consult on technical feasibility of projects and implementation timelines.
+I build REDCap projects that utilize its advanced features.
+I push REDCap's boundaries while balancing study participants' user experience with the needs of research staff, lab scientists, data analysts, and funders.
+I set up ETL pipelines, automate study processes, and create self-serve websites for study staff to print barcodes, perform QC, produce datasets, and present reports.

 ## Web Developer for Hire
 I'm a full stack web developer with independent, freelance, and team development experience.
 I've created single-page apps, mobile-responsive web apps, WordPress sites, Drupal sites, full-stack React apps with the MERN stack with GraphQL, and full-stack PHP MVC CMSs for clients big and small.